tingszu/BUSSeg/README.md

 # Cross-image Dependency Modelling for Breast Ultrasound Segmentation

 This is the official repo for the paper "Cross-image Dependency Modelling for Breast Ultrasound Segmentation".
+Due to the confidentiality agreement in commercial cooperation, we only provide codes of core modules and the whole trainable models for the convenience of comparisons.
 We have released the codes of core modules and more content will be added later.
 This paper is accepted by TMI.

 ## 1. Datasets